-Cash match, also known as hard match, is income from a source other than grant funds that is budgeted for the project.
+Cash match, also known as hard match, is income from a source other than grant funds that is budgeted for the project by the Grantee.
 When used to augment the project, cash expenditures for items such as personnel, facilities, and supplies may be considered cash match, if not in violation of the prohibition on supplanting.
-A cash match must be specifically identified by line-item as match in the budget.
+Grantees must maintain documentation to support the claimed cash match.